Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 - model

 Model object.
-Specifies the model whose predictions we want to explain.
+The model whose predictions you want to explain.
 Run

 get_supported_models()